omeka/Documentation/source/Tutorials/extendingExhibitBuilder.rst

 The layout view -- layout.php
 *****************************

-The layout view has three variables assigned to it.
+The layout view has four variables assigned to it.

 ``$attachments``
     An array of the attachment objects for items the user has attached to this